Emission photon statistics in collectively interacting dipole atom arrays in the low-intensity limit: Results

 In this section, we will provide some basic descriptions of the second excitation eigenmodes.
 We will also explore the connection between the single and doubly excited states.
-A detailed investigation of the characteristics of the double excitation eigenmodes has been done in \cite{poddubny1_2019}.
+A detailed investigation of the characteristics of the double-excitation eigenmodes has been done in \cite{poddubny1_2019}.
 Even though their description is for Waveguide-qubit systems, many of the properties are similar to atoms in free space.

-The most subradiant double excitation state decays faster than the most subradiant single excitation state in a single configuration of atoms in space.
-When two atoms are being excited, each excitation can only hop to the other N-2 atoms that are not excited, which is analogous to the second excited atom being invisible to the first excited atom.
+The most subradiant double-excitation state decays faster than the most subradiant single-excitation state in a single configuration of atoms in space.
+When two atoms are being excited, each excitation can only hop to the other N-2 atoms that are not excited, which is analogous to the first excited atom being invisible to the second excited atom.
 This 'hole' interferes with the perfect destructive interference necessary to get to the most subradiant state.
-The alternate is true for the superradiant state where the most superradiant double excitation state decays faster than the most superradiant single excitation state.
+The alternate is true for the superradiant state where the most superradiant double-excitation state decays faster than the most superradiant single-excitation state.

-The manifold of the double excitation states is of $N(N-1)/2$ dimensions and the corresponding eigenmodes can be renormalized to form a complete ortho-normal subspace with the new definition of the inner product as in Eq. \eqref{eqn:orthogonality}.
-On the other hand, there are $N^2/2$ vectors that can be made when any two single excitation eigenmodes are used to excite the ground state procedurally.
-This discrepancy in the number of states of the double excitation eigenmodes and two single excitations comes about because there cannot be two excitations on a single atom, i.e., $\hat{\sigma}_i^+\hat{\sigma}_i^+|g\rangle = 0$.
+The manifold of the double-excitation states is of $N(N-1)/2$ dimensions and the corresponding eigenmodes can be renormalized to form a complete ortho-normal subspace with the new definition of the inner product as in Eq. \eqref{eqn:orthogonality}.
+On the other hand, there are $N^2/2$ vectors that can be made when any two single-excitation eigenmodes are used to excite the ground state procedurally.
+This discrepancy in the number of states of the double-excitation eigenmodes and two single excitations comes about because there cannot be two excitations on a single atom, i.e., $\hat{\sigma}_i^+\hat{\sigma}_i^+|g\rangle = 0$.

-The real part of the eigenmode $\gamma_\beta$ gives the rate of decay of the double excitation eigenmode.
-Once the first photon is emitted into free space, the system is brought into a combination of single excitation states.
-This combination of single excitation states will then result in a corresponding average decay rate for the second photon.
+The imaginary part of the eigenmode $\gamma_{\beta}^{(2)}$ gives the rate of decay of the double-excitation eigenmode.
+Once the first photon is emitted into free space, the system is brought into a combination of single-excitation states.
+This combination of single-excitation states will then result in a corresponding average decay rate for the second photon.
 This decay rate of the second photon will be represented by $\zeta_\beta$ has been plotted in Fig. \ref{fig:Zeta} and is defined by,